ocrdu/Arduino_SAMD21_pulse_frequency_counters/README.md

-## Pulse- and frequencycounter for SAMD21G-based Arduinos
+## Pulse and frequency counters for SAMD21G-based Arduinos

 Experimental.